How we support students:

 The First-Year Success Center utilizes an Early Alert system on campus.
 An Early Alert is an electronic form that can be completed by faculty members on campus when they feel a student needs additional support outside the classroom.
 Success Coaches are notified if students are frequently missing classes, have done poorly on a test or quiz, or are exhibiting signs of distress in their coursework.
 The Early Alert system is another method that the First-year Success Center uses to ensure that students are getting access to the resources that they need.

 All faculty members who teach first-year students are required to submit midterm grades.
-Midterm grades are recorded to Matrix (the online student record system) and are then accessible to Success Coaches in the First-Year Success Center.
+Midterm grades are recorded to Banner (the online student record system) and are then accessible to Success Coaches in the First-Year Success Center.
 Midterm grades allow coaches to pinpoint students who may be having difficulty in one or more courses and provides an opportunity for conversations about getting extra support in those subjects.

 Incoming students are given the opportunity to sign up for the First-Year Mentor program.
 First-year students are matched up with a student leader on campus to serve as a point of contact during the transition to college.
 Our mentors have been through some of the same issues that incoming students face and are willing to share the knowledge that they have gained through experience.
 Joining the mentor program also gives student the opportunity to improve academic skills, get involved in community service, and get to know other students on campus who are also enrolled in the program.